michaelfig/cacao-extension/README.md

 ## Current Architecture

-The Cacao Browser Extension's architecture is to redirect http://localhost:9000/SOME-PATH to http://localhost:SOME-PORT/SOME-OTHER-PATH in the webextension, then use a PAC proxy script (also managed by the Cacao Browser Extension) to intercept http://localhost:SOME-PORT requests and proxy them to a different host.
+The Cacao Browser Extension's architecture is to implement the `{cacao: true}` option for the Fetch API, then to tunnel the response data back from the content script, where it can bypass CORS.

 See [Cacao Proxy](https://github.com/michaelfig/cacao) for more details.